 To further test the working hypothesis it is assumed that there is a second important source.
 The consistent picture described above would be reached by mere coincidence in this case: most waves in the tropics travel several thousand kilometers in the horizontal.
-Therefore it could appear almost unavoidable that at some location they meet convection.
-This we tested by generating an artificial distribution of precipitation.
-Both longitude ψ and latitude φ were inverted ($\phi^ = -\phi$, $\psi^ = -\psi$; point reflection of the distribution through 0° lon, 0° lat).
+Therefore it could appear almost

+- 570 unavoidable that at some location they meet convection.
+We tested this by generating an artificial distribution of precipitation.
+Both longitude $\psi$ and latitude $\phi$ were inverted ( $\phi^ = -\phi$ , $\psi^ = -\psi$ ; point reflection of the distribution through 0° lon, 0° lat).
 As a result, the peak of CLTA in the UTLS decreased from 46% to 39% (not shown).
-This decrease in frequency indicates that the long drawn trajectories very frequently, but not necessarily, meet convection and in turn that the consistent picture of convective GW excitation in the UTLS is an indication, too, that this is the dominant excitation process.
+This decrease in frequency indicates that the long drawn trajectories very frequently, but not necessarily, meet convection and in turn that the - 575 consistent picture of convective GW excitation in the UTLS is an indication, too, that this is the dominant excitation process.
+Finally, one could imagine that the low threshold generates rather large, continuous areas of precipitation.
+In this case we hypothetically might identify at tropopause height an intersection of the ray with the convection region at its rim despite the fact that the GW would be really generated at a lower altitude in the center of the convective system.
+However, the - 580 vertical group velocity of these GWs in the ECMWF model is very small and the rays are therefore very oblique.
+We have tested for this hypothesis and do not find indication for a major contribution of GWs from lower altitudes.